acuminous/power-merge/README.md

 * circular references
 * mutability

 then you're probably better off using one of those libraries.
-They will be faster, use fewer system resources and are far more battle tested.
+They will be faster, use fewer system resources and heavily battle tested.

-However it your merge requirements aren't satisfied by a pre-configured merge library, you've come to the right place.
+However it your merge requirements are somewhat bespoke, then you've come to the right place.

 ## TL;DR
 ### 1. Define the rules